rosette-api/java/examples/src/main/java/com/basistech/rosette/examples/README.md

 Here are some methods for running the examples.
 Each example will also accept an optional `-Drosette.api.altUrl` parameter for overriding the default URL.

 A note on prerequisites.
-Rosette API only supports TLS 1.2 so ensure your toolchain also supports it.
+Analytics API only supports TLS 1.2 so ensure your toolchain also supports it.

 #### Running from Local Source